htran010589/nonmonotonic-rule-mining/README.md

  -d: This flag is to enable DLV in order to extend KG.

- -e=[string]: This requires a function for execution, i.e., new, pos and neg are corresponding to creating a new learning KG, positve and nonmonotonic rule mining, resp.
+ -e=[execution function]: This requires a string as a function for execution, i.e., new, pos and neg, exp are corresponding to creating a new learning KG, positve and nonmonotonic rule mining and conducting experiment, resp.

- -f=[string]: This requires an experiment folder path.
+ -f=[working folder path]: This requires a string as an experiment folder path.

  -h: This is the command line interface description.

- -l=[string]: This requires a KG file path in format 1.
+ -l=[KG file path]: This requires a string as a KG file path in format 1.

- -o=[double]: This requires ratio of original facts over every predicate in a new learning KG.
+ -o=[predicate ratio]: This requires a percentage as a predicate ratio to create a new learning KG.

- -p=[string]: This requires an Horn rule file path in format 2.
+ -p=[Horn rule file path]: This requires a string as an Horn rule file path in format 2.

- -r=[int]: This requires a ranking type, i.e., 0, 1, 2 for Naive, PM, OPM ranking, resp.
+ -r=[ranking]: This requires an integer as a ranking type, i.e., 0, 1, 2 for Naive, PM, OPM ranking, resp.

  -s: This flag is to enable sampling positive rules.

- -t=[int]: This requires number of positive rules with top absolute support.
+ -t=[number of top Horn rules]: This requires an integer as a number of positive rules with top absolute support.

 Operating System and Required Softwares
 ------------

 This tool is developed and currently tested in Linux, we may extend it to Windows in the future.
-Besides, Java 8 should be installed before running the system.
+Besides, Java 8 should be installed before running the first three features such as creating learning data, positive and revised rule mining.
+As regards experiment function, the required environment and library are Linux with the DLV binary file.

 Usage
 ------------

 First of all, please download the repository and uncompress data/sample.imdb.txt.zip in the repository to get sample.imdb.txt file.
-In the next step, the repository folder should be located.
+In the next step, the repository folder should be located:

 ```
 $ cd nonmonotonic-rule-mining